walmartlabs/linearroad/README.md

 From this larger number of potential re-entrant carid's, a table with the _enter-time_, the _leave-time_, and the _expressway_ of each carid that actually exists in the generated data is created.
 Then comes the phase where carid's in this new table is checked to see if a carid with an _enter-time > 1000 * random.random() + 61 + leave-time_ of another car exists.
 And, if more than expressway is simulated, the carid's must be from different expressways.
 We are simulating a car leaving one expressway and re-entering on a different expressway at a later point in time.
 If only one expressway is present then we are simply simulating a car re-entering at a later point in time.
 The _1000 * random.random() + 61_ appears to be arbitrary.
 Python's random.random() returns a floating point number between 0.0 and 1.0, not including 1.0, or [0.0,1.0).

-This process of making re-entrant carid's is the bottleneck of creating a single file from any arbitrary number of cleaned files.
+This process of making re-entrant carid's was a bottleneck of creating a single file from any arbitrary number of cleaned files.
 The original SQL version used the following query:

 _SELECT times.carid, times.entertime, times.leavetime, times_1.carid as carid1, times_1.entertime as entertime1, times_1.leavetime as leavetime1
 FROM carsandtimes as times, carsandtimes AS times_1